-Chiu, Pearl, Ph.D., is currently an Associate Professor of Psychology and Virginia Tech Fralin Biomedical Research Institute.
+Chiu, Pearl, Ph.D., is an Associate Professor of Psychology and Virginia Tech Fralin Biomedical Research Institute.
 Her research interests are the neuroscience of motivation and valuation, decision-making; depression, substance use disorders, PTSD; quantitative neurobehavioral predictors and mechanisms of treatment response; fMRI-informed assessment and intervention; and interpersonal influences on decision-making.

 Cooper, Lee, Ph.D., is a Clinical Professor of Psychology and Director of the Psychological Services Center (PSC).
-He teaches the graduate level Clinical Psychological Adult Assessment course and provides clinical supervision for practicum courses.
+He provides clinical supervision for practicum courses.
 His research interests focus on the integration of research and practice including evidence-based intervention adaptations, routine outcomes monitoring/measurement based care, and supervision of reflective practice.